 You guys… I took a bath the other night and stared out at the stars and felt like I was literally in the bathroom of my dreams.
 Such bliss!
 Although this bathroom was saved for last and took us nearly 2 years to get to, remember how I had that bathtub sitting in my bedroom FOREVER!
 The fact that we waited so long for it, only made the finish of the space sweeter to me.
 Being our last MAJOR interior renovation project from our initial move-in list, the bathroom design for small spaces really was the sweetest note to end this phase with.

 Small Bathroom Renovation Cost & Products

 Everyone’s small bathroom renovation costs will differ based on so many issues.
 For us, since Matt did SO MUCH of the work himself we ended up saving a ton of money.
-We did hire out the window installation, even though Matt did the basement bathroom window himself this one had to be done on a ladder since it’s a second story bathroom and we didn’t want to risk death in the process. ;) We also hired out the plumbing and bought a pre-made shower kit after the craziness of laying our own shower almost destroyed our marriage.
+We did hire out the window installation, even though Matt did the basement bathroom window himself this one had to be done on a ladder since it’s a second-story bathroom and we didn’t want to risk death in the process. ;) We also hired out the plumbing and bought a pre-made shower kit after the craziness of laying our own shower almost destroyed our marriage.
 EEEK!
 It was well worth the money spent.

-I will say, as far as budget goes in bathroom design for small spaces – splurging where you can on the bathtub of your dreams or a tile you really love will go a long way in making the entire space one you love.
+I will say, as far as budget goes in bathroom design for small spaces – splurging where you can on the bathtub of your dreams or a tile you really love go a long way in making the entire space one you love.